ifabrik-GmbH/ifab_realestate/Documentation/Introduction/OpenImmoImporter/Index.rst

 OpenImmo Importer
 =================

 The extension ifabrik real estate also easily works with an automatic OpenImmo importer.
-To use this function, please contact info@ifabrik.de.
+To use this function, please contact info@ifabrik.de or visit our website: `OpenImmo Importer <https://www.ifabrik.de/loesungen/typo3-extension-real-estate/>`__.